Skip to main content

 Improved Cardiovascular Health

-Creatine can improve heart function and vascular health, potentially reducing the risk of cardiovascular diseases.
+Creatine can improve heart function and vascular health18, potentially reducing the risk of cardiovascular diseases.

 This is because creatine can boost cellular energy metabolism.